Strichartz estimates for the Schr\"odinger flow on compact Lie groups: Dispersive Estimates on Major Arcs

-We have established the key estimates \eqref{KeyEst} for when the variable $\exp H$ in the maximal torus is either $1_G$ or away from all the Weyl chamber walls by a distance of $\gtrsim\frac{1}{N}$.
-To establish \eqref{KeyEst} fully, we need to look at the scenarios when the variable $\exp H$ is close to the some of the Weyl chamber walls within a distance of $\lesssim\frac{1}{N}$.
-In this section and the next, we first deal with the scenario when the variable $\exp H$ is close to all the Weyl chamber walls within a distance of $\lesssim\frac{1}{N}$. \\
+We have established the key estimates \eqref{KeyEst} for when the variable $\exp H$ in the maximal torus is either the identity or away from all the cell walls by a distance of $\gtrsim\frac{1}{N}$.
+To establish \eqref{KeyEst} fully, we need to look at the scenarios when the variable $\exp H$ is close to the some of the cell walls within a distance of $\lesssim\frac{1}{N}$.
+In this section, we first deal with the scenario when the variable $\exp H$ is close to all the cell walls within a distance of $\lesssim\frac{1}{N}$.
+To achieve this end, we first prove the following crucial lemma on the pseudo-polynomial behavior of characters.

-To achieve this end, we have two fundamental ideas.
-The first is to decompose the weight lattice $\Lambda$ into finitely many translates of the root lattice $\Gamma$

-We use this decomposition to decompose the Schr\"{o}dinger kernel, originally as an exponential sum over the weight lattice, into finitely many pieces each of which is an exponential sum over the root lattice.
-The second idea is to use power series to expand the numerator of the Weyl character formula into a series of polynomials, and each of these polynomials can be more or less explicitly computed by the so-called \textit{BGG-Demazure operators}.
-This computation then facilitates the estimate of the difference between characters, which makes applicable the Weyl differencing technique as in Proposition \ref{WeylSum}. \\